Configuration

 Overview

-All configuration files are read in by the testbed server upon startup.
-The testbed state is the authorative representation of a configuration and all systems refer to this authorative copy to receive their relevant portion of the configuration.
-The configuration is a nested key-value pairs and arrays, similar to JSON.
-This is no coincidence as JSON is used as the underlying format for distribution of the configuration from the server to services or clients.
+Configuration files are read by the testbed server upon startup.
+The testbed state serves as the authoritative representation of the configuration, and all systems reference this authoritative copy to receive their relevant portions.
+The configuration consists of nested key-value pairs and lists, similar to JSON.
+This similarity is not surprising because JSON serves as the underlying format for distributing the configuration from the server to services and clients.

-Each individual configuration YAML file gets its own section in the final configuration dictionary, named after the filename of the YAML file.
-Section names can be any arbitrary string (as allowed within YAML/JSON).
-Several section names are special and are used for testbed server operation.
+Each YAML configuration file becomes a section in the final configuration dictionary, named after the filename.
+Section names can be any valid YAML/JSON string.
+Several section names have special significance for testbed server operation.

 gain_map_fname: !path ../data/boston/gain_map_140V_2020-03-02T16-29-41.fits